-Looking for an IT outsourcing provider?
+Looking for a nearshore service provider?
 Look no further than Uruguay!

 Urugwhey, Urugwhyy, Uruguay?
 However you think it’s pronounced, this little country is the best destination for your nearshore IT outsourcing needs.
 Located just south of Brazil and east of Argentina along the Atlantic coast of South America, Uruguay boasts 3 million warm and friendly people (and ONLY about 12 million cows).
 Roughly the size of Missouri, Uruguay is surprisingly adept at all things software.
 Here’s a quick debrief of Uruguay and why you should look into it as a nearshore outsourcing destination.
 After reading it, you’ll know more about this up-and-coming country than 90% of your colleagues!